LukasRoeseler/openjournals/README.md

 ## Open Journals Database

 This project aims to combine databases with journal metrics and important info and to let users explore them.
+WIP ShinyApp: [metaanalyses.shinyapps.io/openjournals/](https://metaanalyses.shinyapps.io/openjournals/)

 ## Used databases